 If you are selecting a tax Airbnb mapping type, you cannot send that tax to the other channels and the option to do so will not exist.
 The other channel's mapping types will be grayed out.

-Don't worry, the setup you did in main settings for tax rate and cleaning fee tax will push to all channels where you have a payment processor enabled.
+Don't worry, the setup you did in main settings for tax rate and cleaning fee tax rate will not be sent to Airbnb.
 This is really just a workaround for those rare cases when Airbnb doesn't collect and remit taxes in your area.
 After setting up your taxes, please do mock bookings to ensure they are showing how you expect them to in each channel.

 Entering the Cancellation Policy: